When it comes to quilting, choosing your fabrics and colors is the fun part. But the important part? Choosing a top-quality iron.

 It also is a prime steam iron.
 It has over 400 steam holes with 35 grams per minute of steam.
 You’ll get astounding steam power with this iron!

 We also have to praise this iron for its anti-calc system.
-You can trust this iron will have a long life, because it removes minerals and build-up.
-Perfect if you live in a hard water area.
+You can trust this iron will have a long life because it removes minerals and build-up.
+You’ll appreciate this if you live in a hard water area!

 Stainless Steel Soleplate